 Yet, there is a pure, clean flavor to heritage Red Wattle pork that gives it all a marvelous balance.

-IN THE ENTIRE STATE OF MICHIGAN, THERE IS ONLY ONE FARM RAISING REGISTERED RED WATTLE HOGS
+IN THE ENTIRE STATE OF MICHIGAN, THERE IS ONLY A TINY HANDFUL OF FARMS RAISING REGISTERED RED WATTLE HOGS

 Idle River Farms, Michigan’s oldest heritage Red Wattle farm, is the creation of Matt & Kristal Burdick.

 These are “seventh generation” farmers.
 (And when I say “seventh generation” I mean that the Burdicks have been farming in America for as long as anyone can remember.)

 THE BURDICKS HAVE AN UNCANNY KNACK FOR ANTICIPATING THE NEXT CULINARY TREND

 Matt’s father, for instance, was raising 100% grass-fed cattle in the ‘70s and ‘80s, twenty years before it was en vogue.

 Matt, true son of his father, therefore passed over the Berkshire breed and threw everything behind the Red Wattle.

 After combing the country for the finest breeding stock, he chose a farm south of the Mason-Dixie line—closer to the breed’s New Orleanian home.
 Driving back to Michigan with his precious cargo, Matt introduced these hogs to their first home-away-from-home in the Peninsula State…

 It’s a home where the Burdicks give their hogs that full, long life that’s alone able to coax the very best flavor and quality out of pork.